FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Preliminaries

-Spectrum-based Fault Localisation (SBFL) is a statistical approach for automated software fault localisation~\cite{wong2016survey}.
-It utilises \textit{program spectrum}, a summary of the runtime information collected from the program executions, to pinpoint the faulty program elements.
-A representative program spectrum is based on the code coverage of test cases, which consists of four values: $(e_p, n_p, e_f, n_f) = (N_{11}, N_{01}, N_{10}, N_{00})$.
-Formally, given a test suite $T$, the spectrum values for a program element $e_j \in E$ can be defined as follows:
+SBFL is a statistical approach for the automated localisation of software faults~\cite{wong2016survey}.
+It utilises \textit{program spectrum}, a summary of the runtime information collected from the program executions, to find the faulty program elements.
+A representative program spectrum of a program element $e_j \in E$ consists of four values: $(e_p, n_p, e_f, n_f) = (N_{11}, N_{01}, N_{10}, N_{00})$ where

-SBFL statistically estimates the suspiciousness of each program element based on the following rationale: \textit{``The more an element is correlated with failing tests and less with passing ones, the more suspicious the program element is, and vice versa''}.
-A risk evaluation formula $S:\mathbb{I}^4\rightarrow\mathbb{R}$ is a formula that converts program spectra to suspiciousness scores.
+SBFL statistically estimates the suspiciousness of each program element based on the following rationale: \textit{``The more the execution of an element is correlated with failing tests (high $e_f$, low $n_f$) and less with passing ones (high $n_p$, low $e_p$), the more suspicious the program element is, and vice versa''}.
+A risk evaluation formula $S:\mathbb{I}^4\rightarrow\mathbb{R}$ is a formula that converts the four program spectrum values to a suspiciousness score.
 Many risk evaluation formulas~\cite{abreu2006evaluation, jones2005empirical, naish2011model, wong2014tor} have been designed to implement this core idea.
-For example, Ochiai~\cite{abreu2006evaluation}, one of the most widely studied risk evaluation formulas, computes the suspiciousness of a program element $e_j$ as follows:
+For example, Ochiai~\cite{abreu2006evaluation}, one of the most widely studied risk evaluation formulas, computes the suspiciousness as follows:

-where $(e_p, n_p, e_f, n_f)$ is a program spectrum of $e_j$.
 Fig.~\ref{fig:moti_ex} illustrates a concrete example of calculating Ochiai scores from the coverage matrix and test results.

+SBFL is one of the most widely studied FL techniques~\cite{wong2016survey} as it is applicable as long as test coverage is available.
+Due to the applicability, SBFL scores are often used as features for more complicated learn-to-rank FL techniques~\cite{Sohn:2017xq,Li2019aa,B.-Le:2016yu}, motivating us to improve its effectiveness.